survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 * Webpack's **placeholders** allow you to shape filenames and enable you to include hashes to them.
 * The most valuable placeholders are `[name]`, `[chunkhash]`, and `[ext]`.
 A chunk hash is derived based on the entry in which the asset belongs.
 * If you are using `ExtractTextPlugin`, you should use `[contenthash]`.
 This way the generated assets get invalidated only if their content changes.
-* `HashedModuleIdsPlugin` generates module IDs based on module paths.
-Doing this is more stable than relying on the default order based numeric module IDs.

 Even though the project generates hashes now, the output isn't flawless.
 The problem is that if the application changes, it invalidates the vendor bundle as well.
 The next chapter digs deeper into the topic and shows you how to extract a **manifest** to resolve the issue.